 If you notice any problems, you should IMMEDIATELY REMOVE YOUR LENS.
-If the problem or discomfort stops, discard the lens and place a new fresh lens on the eye.
+If the problem or discomfort stops and the lens appears undamaged, clean and rinse the lens with a recommended soft contact lens care solution, and reinsert the lens.
+If after reinserting the lens, the problem continues, discard the lens and place a new fresh lens on the eye.